 First, we need to understand that there are two parts to any job.
-There are the context and the content.
+There is the context and the content.
 Context is all about the environment in which I get to do my job.
 Content is all about the job that I get to do.

 So context would be work conditions, schedule, uniform, tools, leave, canteen and all that god stuff.